 The coated nylon jackets are inexpensive but do not breath at all.
 In winter, the inside of the jacket is coated inside with my own (frosty!) perspiration.
 The DriDucks or similar are also inexpensive but do not hold up for the fair amount of off-trail travel I do, the increasing amount of climbing I enjoy or the backcountry skiing I also enjoy.

 And a hardshell mountaineering jacket?
 Way heavy and a major overkill for what I enjoy doing (i.e. not resort skiing and not hard core mountaineering!)

 Over the years, I’ve used an unlined windshirt (such as the Wisp) for thru-hikes and solo backpacks in addition to a simple nylon rain jacket under the big bit bucket of “everything else”.

 This combo worked OK but was not ideal.

-This past year, a past partner insisted on buying me a birthday present at GoLite’s annual warehouse sale here in Boulder.
+This past year, someone insisted on buying me a birthday present at GoLite’s annual warehouse sale here in Boulder.